 Shareholders' agreements often provide that in the event of a material breach by a shareholder, the defaulting shareholder may be compelled to transfer its shares to the non-defaulting shareholders.
 The execution of the transfer of shares would depend on the actual terms of the shareholder agreement.

 46. In your jurisdiction, is an express term in the agreement required to exclude contractual terms implied by law?

 Yes.
 However, not all contractual terms implied by law can be excluded.
-For instance, when dealing with a consumer, liability for breach of the obligations arising from section 15, 16 or 17 of the Sale of Goods Ordinance (Cap.
+For instance, when dealing with a consumer, liability for breach of the obligations arising from sections 15, 16 or 17 of the Sale of Goods Ordinance (Cap.
 26) (seller's implied undertakings as to conformity of goods with description or sample, or as to their quality or fitness for a particular purpose) cannot be excluded or restricted by reference to any contract term (section 11, Control of Exemption Clauses Ordinance (Cap.
 71)).
+Liability for breach of the obligations arising from section 14 of the Sale of Goods Ordinance (seller's implied undertakings as to title) cannot be excluded or restricted by reference to any contract term, regardless of whether a party is dealing with a consumer or not (section 11, Control of Exemption Clauses Ordinance (Cap.
+71)).
 Likewise, when dealing with a consumer in a contract for services, the other party cannot exclude its liability arising from sections 5, 6 or 7 of the Supply of Services (Implied Terms) Ordinance (Cap.
-457) (seller's implied undertaking as to care and skill, time for performance or consideration) (section 8, Supply of Services (Implied Terms) Ordinance).
+457) (seller's implied undertaking as to reasonable care and skill, performance within reasonable time or payment of reasonable consideration) (section 8, Supply of Services (Implied Terms) Ordinance (Cap.
+457)).

-Further Assurance
+Further assurance

-47. Is this Standard clause, Further Assurance: Crossborder commonly used in your jurisdiction?
+47. Is this Standard clause, Further Assurance: Cross-border commonly used in your jurisdiction?